-Private Sector Housing Renewal Policy- Private Sector Housing
+Private Sector Housing Renewal Policy - Private Sector Housing

 Private sector housing has a draft policy in place that has links to Climate Change, these links are summarised below.
-This policy explains the way in which the Council provides advice and, wherever possible, financial assistance to the owners and occupiers of private sector property within Mid Devon.
+The policy is under review, but the content remains relevant.
+This policy highlights 4 key priorities for assistance: